-5 vintage watch terms you should know that might save you a lot of headache
+6 vintage watch terms you should know that will save you lots of headache

-5 vintage watch terms you should know that might save you a lot of headache
+6 vintage watch terms you should know that will save you lots of headache

 Zach Blass

-The double-edged sword of rising popularity within a commercial segment is that the more of interest something is, the more vendors with malintent that will try to take advantage of buyers.
+The double-edged sword of rising popularity within a commercial segment is that the more of interest something is, the more individuals with malicious intent will try to take advantage of buyers.
 Vintage watches have never been more coveted, and as a result, it has never been more of a minefield to navigate.
-You will hear people in the watch community say that you must “buy the seller”, but more often than not, these days people are buying watches online, and to best evaluate a seller and a vintage watch in consideration, you have to be able to read between the lines of a description.
-Below are five key vintage watch terms you should know.
+You will hear people in the watch community say that you must “buy the seller”, but more often than not, people are buying watches online, and to best evaluate a seller and a vintage watch, you have to be able to read between the lines of a description.
+Below are six key vintage watch terms you should know.

 universal geneve polerouter return feature